 The fundamental requirement for a disease to be compensable under section 6(1) of the Act is that the disease suffered by the worker is "due to the nature of any employment in which the worker was employed whether under one or more employments".

-There are two approaches to establishing work causation: presumptions under the Act and non-scheduled recognition and onus of proof.
+There are two approaches to establishing work causation: presumptions under the Act and non-scheduled recognition.